 You can see the full text of this law at N.C.
 General Statutes section 90-21.19.

-economic damages are not subject to any sort of cap in a North Carolina medical malpractice case.
+It's important to remember that compensation for losses like past and future medical bills, lost income, lost earning capacity, and other economic damages are not subject to any sort of cap in a North Carolina medical malpractice case.

-malpractice case.
 Learn more about medical malpractice damages.

 by: David Goguen, J.D.